 The need to invest money in the most profitable and efficient manner is the first rule of any kind of investment.
 For a first-time investor, it is especially crucial to understand the A-Z of all kinds of investments.
 A beginner must understand before taking that step, because a single turn can make or break you.

 To this end, investing in mutual funds has many easy advantages.
 The two key ones being are:

-b. give you breathing space from constantly tracking your investment portfolio.
+- give you breathing space from constantly tracking your investment portfolio.

-There are many types of mutual funds that are broadly categorized into index mutual funds, low-risk mutual funds, and high-risk mutual funds.
+There are many types of mutual funds that are broadly categorised into index mutual funds, low-risk mutual funds, and high-risk mutual funds.
 For those looking to invest in mutual funds, it is imperative to consider a variety of factors.
 These factors will help them to decide on the kind of mutual fund scheme that you wish to opt for.
 Very often, first-time investors opt for the fund that seems to be doing the best in the market.